ja88a/account-updates-ingestion/README.md

 # Sample processing of a JSon Data Stream

 Purpose: Emulation of the indexing of data coming from a blockchain.

-In Solana account updates are considered, being streamed continuously in a real time system.
+Solana account updates are considered, being streamed continuously in a real time system.

 ## Dev Tasks